 - How to pick a good font pair.

 1. What fonts look good?Some good fonts are expensive (a single license of a professional font can cost upwards of $200), so I’m going to focus entirely on free fonts for now.
 Fortunately for us, high-quality free fonts have never been easier to find.
 Your first stop should be Google Fonts.
 This free font library will give you access to all the fonts you need.
 It can be overwhelming at first, so I suggest sticking to these tried and tested fonts, for now: If you need something beyond this selection, stop by Typekit.com and check out the fonts that come pre-loaded with a free account (only 25k pageviews/month though—not for you popular bloggers).
 Next, check out Typography.com and the nearly weekly giveaways at CreativeMarket.com.
 If you are willing to splurge, you can also check out some boutique font foundries at FontShop.com.

-There are two guidelines to pairing fonts:
+2. How should you pair fonts?There are two guidelines to pairing fonts:

 - Fonts from the same family go well together.
 For obvious reasons, if two fonts are from the same family (say, PT Sans and PT Sans-Serif), they will look good together.

 - Combine serif with sans-serif fonts.
 For optimum results, combine a serif font with a sans-serif font.
 If your posts are long and wordy, use serif in the body text, sans-serif in the headings.
 For shorter posts (under 2,000 words—a majority of posts), use sans-serif in the body, serif in headlines.